theforeman/foreman_remote_execution/doc/source/design/index.md

 defined on the template (such as list of packages for install package job)

+**See the calculated template inputs for a job**

+1. given I'm on job invocation form
+1. when I choose the job to execute
+1. and I'm using a template with inputs calculated base on fact  data template available for the job
+1. then the preview of the current value for this input should be displayed
+1. but for the execution the value that the fact has by the time of execution will be used.

 **Fill in job description for the execution**

 1. given I'm on job invocation form